Tribler/gumby/README.md

 ### scripts/ ###

 Scripts that can be used as components to build experiments.
-If you create a script generic enough to be useful for others, please send a pull request to add it to the collection.
+If you create a script generic enough to be useful to others, please send a pull request to add it to the collection.

 #### Scripts and components available to use to build your experiments ####